 Krispy Kreme might not be a Japanese company but that doesn’t mean they don’t mix it up in their stores.
 Checking out a Krispy Kreme in Japan is a must for doughnut and Krispy Kreme lovers.

-You’ll find the Original Glazed at 150 yen, and they stock their shelves with various creative flavors such as Uji Green Tea Cake (200 yen) and Brûlée Glazed Custard (220 yen).
+You’ll find the Original Glazed at 150 yen, and they stock their shelves with various creative flavors found only in Japan such as Uji Green Tea Cake (200 yen) and Brûlée Glazed Custard (220 yen).
 They also offer limited flavors depending on the season.

 Keep in mind that aside from delicious seafood and ramen, Japan has a wide variety of scrumptious dishes, including dessert.
 After you’ve had your lunch or dinner, stop by at one of these dessert shops to satisfy your sweet tooth!